-Jordan

-Jordan is one of the countries most affected by the Syria crisis, with the second highest share of refugees compared to its population in the world, 89 refugees per 1,000 inhabitants.

-83% of Syrian refugees in Jordan live in urban areas and in poverty: 85% live below the poverty line (USD 96 per individual monthly).
+Jordan Jordan is one of the countries most affected by the Syria crisis, with the second highest share of refugees compared to Syrian refugee population in the world.
+83% of Syrian refugees in Jordan live in urban areas and 85% live below the poverty line (USD 96 per individual monthly).
 48% of refugees are children, and 4% are elderly.
+January - December 2018 The Government of Jordan has taken steps to open formal employment opportunities for Syrians.
+Approximately 45,000 work permits were issued in 2018.